Help Our Heroes

 - Eligibility: Boat operator must be at least 18 years of age.
 Parent’s signature required for any minor fishing the event.
 Entry form must be filled out completely and signed by both participants.

 - Insurance: All boats must have a mandatory minimum of $100, 000 liability insurance.
 This is the user/owner responsibility.
 Anglers must be able to provide proof of insurance.

-- Entry: Tournament entry fee is $175 which includes Big Bass.
-Entry fee is due by Friday, May 26th, 2017.
+- Entry: Tournament entry fee is $200 which includes big bass entry.
+Entry fee is due by Midnight, Friday, May 26th, 2023.
 No entries will be accepted at the ramp.

 - Fish limits/penalty: All anglers must use care in handling and keeping fish alive for release after weigh-in.
 All fish will be measured on golden rule.
 We recommend check your board to ours.
 No culling at weigh-in.
 No culling of dead fish.
 If a short fish is brought to scale the biggest fish and the smallest fish will be deducted from angler’s total weight.
 Dead fish penalty will be a ½ lb. per dead fish.
 Exemptions will be provided.
 There must never be any more fish in live wells than a legal limit of five (5) at one time.
 Fish must be culled immediately.

 - Boat operation: It is each angler’s responsibility to operate the boat always in a safe manner.
 Life vests are to be zipped, strapped and buckled.
 Safety lanyard must be hooked to kill switch when outboard is running.

 - Sportsmanship: It is imperative that anglers always carry themselves in a professional manner and respect other anglers as well as non-tournament anglers.
 Any protest may be subject to disqualification.